String attractors and bi-infinite words: Infinite string attractors

 On the other hand, quasi-Sturmian words may or may not be modulo-recurrent.
 If they are not, they may or may not admit every arithmetic progression as a string attractor, as we show below.
 This implies that modulo-recurrence (and total minimality) are not equivalent to having all arithmetic progressions as string attractors.

 \begin{proposition} Let $x \in \{0,1\}^\Z$ be any Sturmian word. \begin{enumerate} \item Let $\psi$ be the substitution defined by $\psi(0) = 01$ and $\psi(1) = 00$.
 The set $2\Z$ is not a string attractor of $\psi(x)$. \item Let $\varphi$ be the substitution defined by $\varphi(0) = 01$ and $\varphi(1) = 10$.
-The word $\varphi(x)$ is not modulo-recurrent but it has every arithmetic progression as a string attractor. \end{enumerate} \end{proposition} \begin{proof} The first claim is direct: every even position in $\psi(x)$ contains a $0$, so the factor $1$ is not covered by $2\Z$.
+The word $\varphi(x)$ is not modulo-recurrent but it has every arithmetic progression as a string attractor. \end{enumerate} \end{proposition} \begin{proof} The first claim is direct: every even position in $\psi(x)$ contains a $0$, so the factor $1$ is not captured by $2\Z$.

 We now consider $y = \varphi(x)$.
-Without loss of generality, we assume that $00$ is a factor of $y$ but $11$ is not.
-Therefore, $01$ is a factor of $y$ but it only appears at even positions, so $\Occ{2}{y}{01} = \{0\}$.
+Without loss of generality, we assume that $00$ is a factor of $x$ but $11$ is not.
+Therefore, $01$ is a factor of $y$ but it only occurs starting at even positions, so $\Occ{2}{y}{01} = \{0\}$.
 This shows that $y$ is not modulo-recurrent.